There are three ways to apply to Yale for freshman admission. Select the option that is right for you

 Yale will accept any one of these applications, without preference for one over another.
 Students should submit one - and only one - application per admissions cycle.
 Click on the links below to learn more about each type of application.

-Applicants for freshman admission must submit the following:
+All applicants for freshman admission must submit one of the following:

 - Two Teacher Recommendations

-- Mid-Year Report (due when first semester or trimester senior grades become available at your school)
+- Mid-Year Report (due when first semester/term senior grades are available at your school)

 - Important Notes on Legal Name